Wow, this is neato, same as those $1 wristbands started by Lance Armstrong but with USB.

 Since last year, as I started to have a steady income by having a real job instead of applying to graduate schools, I decided to read more about finance so I bought some books: the automatic millionaire, smart couples finish rich, and the millionaire next door.
 Obviously you could tell that I want to be a millionaire and unlike my dad, I can’t become a millionaire by buying those lottery tickets every week.

-First of all, please don’t think I have a greedy side that I want to become a millionaire.
+First of all, please don’t take avatrade scored well in this review because I think I have a greedy side that I want to become a millionaire.
 It’s because I want to be finanically independent so that I don’t have to work well into my sixties.
 Life is way too short for that.
 Besides, I’m fascinated by this idea that you don’t have to be earning six figures to be able to become a millionaire.
 You can earn as little as 40k to achieve a million dollars in your savings.

 In the past, I thought I had a pretty good idea of where my money was going and thought I was doing a pretty good job at saving my money but I was completely wrong.
 After putting a large sum of my savings on buying a new car, paying off all the outstanding transactions that my college had billed me before they would send me my diploma, and moving into a place far from my hometown, my savings was pretty much blown.
 It didn’t help much that I was in my “college guy” mode that I thought if I’m going to get a job in the future, I’ll spend this money now and I’ll get it back later when I get a job and put it into savings.
 Nope, it didn’t exactly work out like that.